David Vanterpool, Assistant Coach

 Jim Moran, Assistant Coach

-Jim Moran begins his first season on the Trail Blazers bench in 2015-16 after spending last year in Portland as an associate video coordinator.
+Jim Moran completed his first season on the Trail Blazers bench in 2015-16 after spending last year in Portland as an associate video coordinator.
 A player development coach for the Maine Red Claws of the NBA Development League in 2013, Moran played his entire professional career for CB Gran Canaria in the Spanish ACB League from 2001-11.
 He is the only player in team history to have his number retired by Gran Canaria, finishing his career with 2,060 points, 802 rebounds and 321 assists.
 Moran played collegiately at William & Mary, where he was twice named to the All-Colonial Athletic Association Team his junior and senior seasons.
 A native of Syosset, New York, Moran played for the Irish Men’s National Team from 2001-06.